-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Since we live in a computer-driven world, it's probably not that surprising that your creditworthiness comes down to a single number.

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-- Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Each of these factors is assigned a value and a weight.
+These factors are assigned weights based on the formula being used.
 The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
+FICO scores can be as low as 300 and as high as 800.
 Higher scores are better.
 Most home buyers these days have a score above 620.

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you have to get your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the corporation that offered the first FICO score, offers FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
-They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you must get your score and ensure that the credit reports from each reporting agency are correct.
+Fair Isaac, the corporation that offered the original FICO credit score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
+Also available are helpful information and tools that help you improve your FICO score.

-You can get a federally-mandated free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+You can get a free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.